 Choosing the Right Mince

 As I've said before, the real secret to a great burger is the right mince.
 Ideally you want a coarsely ground mince, with a good fat ratio.
-The fat will help the burger cook, keep it nice and juicy, and will really add a nice depth of flavour.
-So, get yourself some mince with around 80/85 percent lean to fat ratio, like our True Bites beef mince.
+The fat will help the burger cook, keep it moist and juicy, and will really add a nice depth of flavour.
+So, get yourself some mince with around 80/85 percent lean to fat ratio.

 It's important to keep the meat cold at all times and to try and handle the mince as little as possible in order to avoid overworking the meat.
 A good tip is to make sure you have a jug of cold water handy to dip your hands in before you handle the mince.
 This helps to keep the meat cold, and it also stops the mince from sticking to your hands, which is a bonus.

 As always, when working with meat, you should keep your hands and working area clean at all times, keep raw meat away from ready to eat foods, and try to wash up as soon as you're done.

 - Take your 1KG of beef mince and divide it equally into 8.
 This will give you patties that are just a touch over 4oz each.
 If you're unsure how much mince you have to start with, then you can weigh out your meat into 110-115 gram piles, if you're aiming for 4oz patties.
 4oz is actually 113 grams.

 - Once you've divided, or weighed out, your mince, it's time to form your patties.
 Dip your hands into some cold clean water, grab one of your piles of mince, and gently roll it between your hands to form a rough sphere.
 Then squash the patty between your hands and gently press until the patties are around 10-15mm thick.
 Take care not to compress the meat too much, as this can lead to heavy patties.